Legislative platform for 2022

 The mission of Anoka-Hennepin Schools is to effectively educate each student for success.
-The district serves 39,244 students and over 245,000 residents living in 13 communities spread across 172 square miles.
-Anoka-Hennepin Schools operates 26 elementary schools, six middle schools, and five high schools, plus alternative middle and high school sites.
-The student demographic profile includes 36% students of color, and 7% English learner students.
-Additionally, 36% of students qualify for free and/or reduced lunch status, and 15% of students are receiving special education services.
+The district serves 38,677 preK-12 students and 247,394 residents living in 13 communities.
+Anoka-Hennepin Schools operates 26 elementary schools, six middle schools, and five high schools, plus alternative middle, high school, special education, and early learning sites.
+The student demographic profile includes 40% students of color, and 7% English learner students.
+Additionally, 33% of students qualify for free and/or reduced lunch status, and 16% of students are receiving special education services.

 View the 2022 Anoka-Hennepin legislative platform brochure.

 We ask legislators to consider funding and policy decisions that will support Anoka-Hennepin Schools.